rabutler-usbr/crssplot/doc/README.md

 The aggregating code was run on a computer with 48GB of memory.
 There is not guarantee that the same aggregating code will work on a PC.

+Detailed instructions:
-1. Aggregate necessary data
+1. Get initial conditions data from MTOM results
   1. Append EOCY 2015 elevations from MTOM onto Mead/Powell EOCY elevations
     1. Need to save csv file from the Powell elevations and Mead elevations from the MTOM Ensemble output spreadsheets.
+The Ensemble Output spreadsheet should be requested from
-      1. Delete header rows, so that only header row is one that has years in them
+      1. Delete header rows, so that only header row contains years (keep row 2)
-      1. Edit column names for Run0-Run2 to correspond to MTOM_Min, MTOM_Max, MTOM_Most
+      1. Edit column names for columns B, C, and D to correspond to MTOM_Min, MTOM_Max, MTOM_Most
-      1. Add in column for other runs, e.g., min, most, max.
+      1. Add in column for other runs, e.g., Min, Most, Max.
 Only need data for month of I.C.
+For example, add in December 2015 elevation from latest 24-Month Study results.
+1. Edit the main.R file
+  1. Edit the variables in the user input area, as necessary.
+1. Set working directory to CRSS-Process-Res folder
+1. Run main.R `source(main.R)`

+Overall process:
+1. Aggregate necessary data, and apply attributes
-1. Combine with previous month data (at least for EOCY data)
+1. Combine with previous month(s) CRSS data (at least for EOCY data)
 1. Create figures/tables
   1. provide numbers behind figures, where necessary
 1. Convert May_SysTableFull2016_2026.csv to excel file